 When the School has determined that an emergency situation exists, the School will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
-The VP of Administration is responsible for issuing mass notification messages at the request of persons authorized to initiate such notices.
+The VP is responsible for issuing mass notification messages at the request of persons authorized to initiate such notices.

 The School utilizes three (3) means of community notification, dependent upon the nature of the situation and as decided by members of the Emergency Communications Team; Timely Warnings, Emergency Notifications and CIAM Alerts.

 The School’s Timely Warning system is provided to give students, faculty, and staff timely notification of crimes which present an ongoing threat to the community and to heighten safety awareness/updates.
 The Timely Warning also seeks information that may lead to the arrest and conviction of an offender.